yw-fang/vaspwiki/README.rst

 Search for one keyword:

  $ vaspwiki INCAR

 Search for multiple keywords in one shot:

  $ vaspwiki INCAR LOCPOT

+We can also use vaspwiki in the interactive ipython:

+ In [1]: import vaspwiki

+ In [2]: from vaspwiki import vaspwiki

+ In [3]: vaspwiki.help_function('INCAR')

 =============
 License
 =============
-See LICENSE file for details.
+MIT LICENSE.
+See LICENSE file for more details.